 I don’t know if it’s because developers are being ordered to make games that rigidly demonstrate the specific characteristics of a given board, or that business requires a certain amount of games to be made for one piece of hardware, but if we as an industry are still being forced to make games in order to meet arbitrary quotas, what’s the point of making games to begin with?

 This isn’t just an issue faced by newbies, either, and so as a true lover of games, I’d like to encourage everyone to avoid making games in this manner — if possible, I’d like for prospective designers to think openly about their game ideas without being steered by hardware; also, during the concept stage, don’t worry about whether or not your ideas can be realized via software, as that’ll only put a damper on your creativity.
-It doesn’t really matter if your idea is or isn’t technologically possible: technology continues to evolve at a rapid pace, and any ideas that can’t be realized right now will surely be possible soon.
+Technology continues to evolve at a rapid pace, and any ideas that can’t be realized right now will surely be possible soon.

 If your boss is constantly saying things like, “these ideas are pie-in-the-sky nonsense!” or “that’ll never work, you idiot!”, then that person is failing to properly nurture the talents of his subordinates; I think one of the most important talents one can nurture is being able to think seriously and deeply about how to elaborate on “fanciful” ideas.
 Either way, if you take somebody who hasn’t even learned to develop ideas without restraints and then ask them to come up with something for hardware that forces very strict restraints, they’re really going to struggle, so that’s why one ought to always give priority to their ideas, and worry about the hardware later.